Entry requirements

 Course content

-As more businesses invest in digital transformation, public sector and central government services are accessed digitally ‘by default’, e-retail outgrows physical high street sales, and a multiplicity of digital services and experiences – for entertainment, sociality and wellbeing – are used by the majority of the population on a daily basis, the need for digital User Experience (UX) specialists will only continue to grow.
+As more businesses invest in digital transformation, public sector and central government services are increasingly accessed digitally by default.
+E-retail continues to outpace physical high street sales, and a wide range of digital services and experiences—spanning entertainment, social interaction, and wellbeing—are now used daily by the majority of the population.
+This growing reliance on digital platforms fuels an ever-increasing demand for User Experience (UX) specialists.

 Features and benefits:

-• You will become an integral part of SODA - home to a vibrant creative community of research active staff with expertise in diverse fields of practice such as UX, Filmmaking, Photography, Games Art and Sound Design.
+• Creative community - You will become an integral part of SODA - home to a creative community of research active staff with expertise in diverse fields of practice such as animation, filmmaking, photography, games art and sound design.

-• By joining SODA at Manchester Met, you will become a part of the University’s dynamic research community within a city that is one of the fastest-growing tech hubs in Europe with a complementary arts scene and cultural industries sector.
+• Study in Manchester - Study UX in a city that is one of the fastest-growing tech hubs in Europe, with a complementary arts scene and cultural industries sector.

 Information for international students